Border Ranks of Positive and Invariant Tensor Decompositions: Applications to Correlations: Tensor rank inequalities

 \subsection{The rank of the $W_n$-state}

 Let us review a well-known example of a gap between border-rank and rank for the standard tensor rank.
 This statement has been proven for $n = 3$ in \cite{Si08} and generalizes to larger $n$.
 We prove it here for completeness.
+The $W_n$-state has been studied from many different perspectives, for example, also bounds on the rank of $W_3^{\otimes k}$ have been established in \cite{Zu17}.

 \begin{proposition} For $n \geq 2$, we have that $\rank(W_n) = n$. \end{proposition}

 \begin{proof} That $\rank(W_n) \leq n$ is clear by the definition of $W_n$.
 We prove that $\rank(W_n) \geq n$ by induction.
 The case $n = 2$ is clear, since $W_2 \in \mathbb{C}^2 \otimes \mathbb{C}^2$ corresponds to the matrix